Foreign Equity Shares

 CEZ Towarowy Dom Maklerski sp. z o.o. and CEZ Produkty Energetyczne Polska sp. z o.o.

-Other companies in Poland where CEZ has a 100% stake: CEZ Towarowy Dom Maklerski sp. z o.o. (formerly CEZ Cieplo Polska Sp. z o.o.) and CEZ Produkty Energetyczne Polska Sp. z.o.o., which deals with waste management and energy by-products.
+Other companies in Poland where CEZ has a 100% stake: CEZ Towarowy Dom Maklerski sp. z o.o. (formerly CEZ Cieplo Polska Sp. z o.o.), which performs brokerage services with respect to transactions at the Polish Power Exchange (Towarowa Giełda Energii), and CEZ Produkty Energetyczne Polska Sp. z.o.o., which deals with waste management and energy by-products.

 Eco-Wind Construction S.A.